 - In the IdP certificate field, specify a certificate that will be used to validate the signature of the signed authentication assertions and decrypt assertions sent by the IdP.

 Veeam Backup Enterprise Manager does not support IdP certificate rollover.

 If you want to sign and encrypt authentication requests sent from Veeam Backup Enterprise Manager to the IdP, you must select a certificate with a private key that will be used for encryption and signing.
 To select a certificate:

 - In the Enterprise Manager Configuration section of the SAML Authentication view, click the Select link next to the Certificate field.

 - In the Select Service Provider Certificate window, Veeam Backup Enterprise Manager will display certificates located in the certificate store on the Enterprise Manager server.
 Choose the necessary certificate from the list and click Select.

 If you use a certificate to sign end encrypt SAML authentication requests, you must pass the public key certificate to the IdP.
 The IdP will use this certificate to encrypt requests and validate the request signature.
-For more information, see Specifying Service Provider Settings.
+For more information, see Obtaining Service Provider Settings.